neoaggelos/sdlu/README.txt

 license allows static linking, as well as using independent parts of the library in your source code freely, as long as you don't take credit for writing it.

-See INSTALL for instructions on building the library.
+See INSTALL.txt for instructions on building the library.
 Check out the examples in "test" to get started.
 Documentation can be found in the header files, and in the bitbucket download page.

 Main features: